RedsXDD/neopywal.nvim/docs/neopywal-configuration.md

     -- as it doesn't play well with transparent background colors. transparent_background = false,

-    -- With this option you can create/overwrite any color.
-    -- For more information take a look at `https://github.com/RedsXDD/neopywal.nvim/blob/master/docs/neopywal-colors.md` custom_colors = {},

-    -- With this option you can overwrite any highlight groups set by the colorscheme.
-    -- For more information take a look at `https://github.com/RedsXDD/neopywal.nvim/blob/master/docs/neopywal-highlights.md` custom_highlights = {},

     -- Dims the background when another window is focused. dim_inactive = true,